read-write-web/rww-play/README.md

 ## Linked Data Platform

+NOTE: Please skip this part for the moment...
+It has not been tested recently

 A very initial implementation of the (LDP)[http://www.w3.org/2013/ldp/hg/ldp.html] spec is implemented here.
 At present it does not save the data!
 But you can try it out by using the Linked Data Collection LDC available at http://localhost:900/2013/

 First you can create a new resource with POST